Thanks for taking the time to look me up on QRZ.com, and thanks for the contact.

 Finally have my DXCC through digital means, thanks to Lotw

 Also obtained WPX via Lotw

-In 1994 unassisted, I gained 1st Place in the John Moyle Memorial Field Day contest as a single op 24hr as VK4KAC.
-On the front of the cruiser is a 6el - 6m yagi & a 10 el 2m Yagi at the top, both home brew, over on the fence is a 3 el triband 10/15/20 with an 80m inv "V" at the top.
+In 1993 & 1995 - First place in the John Moyle Memorial Field Day contests as a single op 24hr portable all band with my old callsign VK4KAC.
+On the front of the Toyota Land Cruiser is a home-brew 6el - 6m yagi & a 10 el 2m Yagi at the top.
+Over on the fence is a 4el triband 10/15/20 with an 80m inv "V" at the top.
 To the rear of the van is a 2m 5/8th vertical with a 5 el vertical 2m beam below it.

 Thanks for stopping by, best 73 de VK4KX.
 Bernie